Python

 Preparation

-• The S3 bucket and prefix that you want to use for training and modeling the data, because the data has to come from some storage.
-It is not recommended to have your data uploaded in a notebook because if you have a lot of data and you are constantly uploading it, you are constantly being charged for it and is also slower.
-S3 is definitely more friendly in terms of uploading and landing our datasets because it can store terabytes of data and you can train your model in terabytes of data.
-Data can also be stored in Elastic file system (EFS).
+The S3 bucket and prefix that you want to use for training and modeling the data, because the data has to come from some storage.
+It is not recommended to have your data uploaded in a notebook because if you have a lot of data and you are constantly uploading it, you are constantly being charged for it, and it's also slower.
+S3 is definitely more friendly in terms of uploading and landing our datasets because it can store terabytes of data, and you can train your model on terabytes of data.
+Data can also be stored in the Elastic File System (EFS).

 1!pip install --upgrade pandas